pinterest/typespec/packages/graphql/letter-to-santa/optionality.md

 ### Explicit Optionality/Requiredness

 When the `?` modifier is absent, we will say the property has "default optionality".

-As we saw above, the optionality/requiredness of property with default optionality is determined by the emitter.
+As we saw above, the optionality/requiredness of a property with default optionality is determined by the emitter.

 Protobuf, for example, treats these fields as equivalent to optional fields.
 OpenAPI and JSON schema treat them as required.

 GraphQL, which uses nullable/non-nullable to represent optional/required, treats all fields as nullable unless they are explicitly marked as non-nullable.
 A GraphQL emitter will treat all properties with default optionality as nullable.

-Let's call OpenAPI and JSON schema "default required" emitters, and GraphQL a "default optional" emitter.
+Let's call OpenAPI and JSON schema **"default required" emitters**, and GraphQL a **"default optional" emitter**.

-**While we have a way to tell "default required" emitters that a property is optional, we do not have a way to tell "default optional" emitters that a property is required.**
+**While we have a way to tell "default required" emitters that a property is _optional_, we do not have a way to tell "default optional" emitters that a property is _required_.**

 ### Contextual Optionality/Requiredness